 If an SSL is not at both sources, the host and Cloudflare, you’re only encrypting the data for half the journey.

-That opens you up to man-in-the-middle peeping Toms and hacks.
+But, if your site is not properly converted to make use of the secure HTTPS port, that opens you up to man-in-the-middle peeping Toms and hacks.

 Plus, if you ever need to put Cloudflare in Development mode, or delete your site from Cloudflare for troubleshooting, poof goes your HTTPS.